nbubna/trigger/README.md

 (e.g. 'save', 'delete', 'next', etc).
 Your app's ideal javascript would only register listeners for events that are meaningful to your specific application (i.e. custom events).

-### Declarative Application Events Are Awesome!
+### Declarative Application Events Are Better
 Add trigger.js to your page, then simply declare what 'click' means in your markup:
 ```html
 <button click="save">Save</button>
 ```
 When the user "clicks" it, a 'save' event is automatically created and dispatched on the element.
 Your application never needs to listen for a click event again.
+This makes your JavaScript more readable and your HTML more self-explanatory.

 Most people can get by with just declaring the meaning of clicks, but you can easily add other native events as additional triggers: